mahdirockr/Center-Content-Vertically-Horizontally/README.md

-To Make html elements center by horizontally and verically.
+How to Make html elements center by horizontally and verically.

 Check the code from the index file